INJECT’s Group

 Jean-François Semblat is Professor at ENSTA, member of the Institut Polytechnique de Paris, and researcher at the Institute of Mechanical Sciences and Industrial Applications (IMSIA).
 He is also president of the Department of Mechanics and Energetics at the Institut Polytechnique de Paris.
 His field of research spans from seismic wave propagation in complex geological structures, to dynamic soil-structure interaction, soil dynamics (including liquefaction) as well as structural dynamics.
 He mainly focuses on numerical approaches such as FEM & BEM.
 He has contributed to various research projets: on earthquake control (CoQuake), on seismic safety of nuclear facilities (Sinaps@), on liquefaction (ANR ISOLATE), on surface wave effects on long-period structures (ANR MODULATE).
 He is a scientific committee member of AFPS and CFMS, a member of the TC203 committee of the ISSMGE on Earthquake Geotechnical Eng., and on the editorial board of the International Journal of Geomechanics.
 He is also Associate Editor of Soil Dynamics and Earthquake Engineering.

-Post-Doctoral collaborators
+PhD students and Post-Doctoral collaborators

 Auregan Boyet